Rijam/RijamsMod/README.md

 - Town NPC cross mod dialog.

 Known Issues:
-- In multiplayer, the Interstellar Traveler's quest system automatically completes the first quest.
-(It shouldn't be doing that)
 - Summoner's Glove is a little buggy, details in its tooltip.
 - Some items are unobtainable.